-Erin's research interests include: participatory arts, social justice, community engagement, pedagogy, and theatre in education.
-Her own interest in the ethical concerns regarding digital mediums and participant voices are explored in a case study authored here: Capturing the Ephemeral, a case study.
+Erin's research interests include: dialogic theatre, participatory arts, social justice, community engagement, critical pedagogy, and theatre in education.
 As a practitioner, Erin facilitates and directs devised theatre, using creative writing, physical techniques, dance and original music to create new works with young people.

 Research through practice

 Erin's research is conducted through practice.
 Much of this work is led by Doorstep Arts in Torbay.
 This grassroots and community-based action research enriches the Applied Theatre courses by creating practical placements for university students.